ivanwang0304/hackweek-2025/README.md

-# Hackweek 2025 - 3D Printer Server
+# Hackweek 2025 - 3D Model Exporter

 Roblox Studio models require a lot of clean up before they can be used for 3D printing.